 (Pupillary-Block Glaucoma) In pupillary-block glaucoma, a type of closed-angle glaucoma, the flow of fluid between the iris and lens is blocked and the pressure builds in the eye.
 As it rises, the iris is pushed forward.

-The sooner the blockade of fluid flow between the border of the iris and lens is treated, the less damage occurs.
+The sooner the blockage of fluid flow between the border of the iris and lens is treated, the less damage occurs.
 Therefore, it is desirable to treat this disease as early as possible.

 The best treatment for pupillary-block glaucoma is to create a hole in the iris (known as an iridotomy) (Figure 4A).
 The iridotomy allows the flow of fluid to the front of the eye to be restored, bypassing the pupil, the location of the blockade (Figure 4B).